 A dental assistant in Maryland must be state certified as a Dental Radiation Technologist in order to operate dental x-ray equipment and perform dental radiographic procedures.
+This must be performed under the direct supervision of a licensed dentist.
 To obtain this state certification, one must:

 1. Be at least 18 years of age, AND

 2. Be of good moral character, AND

 3. Hold a high school diploma or its equivalent, AND

 4. Successfully complete a dental radiography course (minimum of 24 hours) approved by the Maryland State Board of Dental Examiners, AND